 Buildings, especially those that have the patina of age have always been a passion of mine.
 Buildings have souls and stories.
 Each one of this paintings goes beyond representation to respond to the spirit of the building.

 Spring is nearly here in this oil painting of Piazza XXV Aprile Baone.
-Nearly Spring Baone details Width: 60 cm Height: 80 cm Medium: Oil on Canvas Price: €595 Enquiry To enquire about purchasing Nearly Spring Baone, please complete this form.
-Linda Winter Artist will reply with details on shipping costs and payment methods.
-Your… Continue reading Nearly Spring Baone
+Nearly Spring Baone details Width: 60 cm Height: 80 cm Medium: Oil on Canvas Price: €595 (about $700) Enquiry To enquire about purchasing Nearly Spring Baone, please complete this form.
+Linda Winter Artist will reply with details on shipping costs and payment… Continue reading Nearly Spring Baone

 Padova has many fine buildings that act as canvases for the constantly changing light.

 There are many villas in Northern Italy, but none can match the grandeur of Villa Rotunda.

 This is one of two drawings of this unique set of buildings